Join KOSU & Focus: Black Oklahoma This Sunday For 'The Battle For Greenwood'

 Episode One: “Street Fight” explores the complex history of the two incarnations of the 1921 Tulsa Race Massacre, and their two different missions; the status of the Greenwood Cultural Center in light of the fact the Greenwood Rising History Center wasn’t built next door; and how urban renewal has created what some consider a third massacre in the District.

 Episode Two: “What’s Next, or Is Greenwood Rising?” investigates the contentious relationship and agendas between the two Chambers of Commerce in Greenwood; the backstory on the land on which the Drillers Stadium resides and its impact on the economic growth of the community; and an effort to remove Highway I-244, which is divisive in many ways.
-Airing in October.
+Airing on October 31.

 Episode Three: “Reparations” tackles not only what that might be in 2021, but who is deserving, and why the survivors and descendants haven't already been compensated in some form.
 Should the entire community receive reparations, in the form of economic development?
 Some community members believe the debt has been paid.
 Airing in November.